 Being a vibrant and colourful language and the Romanians a highly inventive, humorous and slightly mocking people, the proverbs followed the trend.
 They absorbed the creativity of the nation, becoming funny beyond wise.

 So, let’s talk modern Romanian proverbs.
 Not because I am a native and I get them, but because when translated into English, they sound hilarious.

-Let’s say you have a conversation with a local and insist something is what you say it is.
+Let’s say you speak with a local and insist something is what you say it is.
 You won’t give up and push it to the point of driving the local nuts.
 The Romanian could reply a tad exasperated that you take them out of the watermelons (mă scoți din pepeni!)

 Nuts, watermelon, both foods, same meaning, right?
 Just keep in mind that you driving (as in driving a car) them nuts (squirrel’s favourite foods) makes just as much sense to them as their watermelons to you!

 Maybe it’s time you dropped the argument before they will lose temper, or their mustard will jump off (îi sare muștarul).
 You are on holiday; conflict is the last thing you need!

 Relax, the Romanians are way too hospitable.
 They would rather settle with a tasty traditional meal and glass of wine or țuică, a famous Romanian brandy made out of pears or plums.
 You will have to annoy them badly to get them to beat you until your flakes start flying (te bat de-ți zboară fulgii!)

 I insist, Romanians love tourists, they want you to appreciate the splendour of the country, they won’t beat you!
 That’s cool; you’d think, sighing relieved.
-They will say it is concrete (e beton!)
+They would say it is concrete (e beton!)

 As you follow your plan (or improvise) and travel around the country, you will see scenery that will take your breath away.
 So much beauty might surprise you, to say the least.
 But don’t be surprised if a local will proudly proclaim that your face fell off (ți-a căzut fața) when you saw this or that of incommensurable beauty!